 The Chief Financial Officer supervises Licensing, Accounting, Human Resources, Information Technology, Property, and Communication Personnel.
 The Assistant Director aids in executive duties and serves as Acting Director in the Director’s absence.

-Information and Education Chief
+Communication and Education Chief

 Nels Rodefeld has been the Chief of Information and Education Division since 2006.
 He oversees education programs, publications, television and website content.